-This calm and composed approach will likely result in that person reacting in the same way: apologizing and talking it out is a mature way.
+This calm and composed approach will likely result in that person reacting similarly: apologizing and talking it out is mature.

-If the rejection period is really tough, you might have to move out and stay over at the relative’s, neighbors, or friend’s house before things can be sorted out.
+If the rejection period is tough, you might have to move out and stay at a relative’s, neighbor’s, or friend’s house before things can be sorted out.

 Find a way to compromise

 If there’s a way you could settle the opposing aspirations, go for it!

 Seek a family counselor

 There’s no harm in involving a third party, particularly someone who would not see the problem in a biased way.

-If time, talks, counseling and everything else has been tried and a consensus can’t be reached, you may have to think about moving out and only visiting them until they are ready.
+If time, talks, counseling, and everything else has been tried and a consensus can’t be reached, you may have to consider moving out and only visiting them until they are ready.

-Finally, remember that the key to a happy life is always being happy with your own self, regardless of what others may think—even your family!
+Finally, remember that the key to a happy life is always being happy with yourself, regardless of what others may think—even your family!